FlexMeasures/flexmeasures/documentation/views/control.rst

 Types of balancing actions
 ==========================

-Balancing actions cause changes to the power profile of an asset.
-Depending on the time window selection and constraints set by the asset owner, the effects of an action may partially take place outside of the selected time window.
-Such effects are taken into account by the BVP and shown to the user, e.g. as a part of expected value calculations and power profile forecasts.
 The platform distinguishes between different types of balancing actions that an asset can take.

 Curtailment